-HMC1.2 cells are suspension cells that we grew in Iscove's modified Dulbecco's medium (IMDM) with 1.2 mM α -thioglycerol, 10% fetal bovine serum (FBS), and a pen-strep antibiotic cocktail.
-RBL-2H3 cells are adherent cells, which we cultured in minimum essential medium (MEM) with 15% FBS and pen-strep.
+HMC1.2 cells are suspension cells that we ordered from MilliporeSigma and grew under their recommended maintenance conditions: in Iscove's modified Dulbecco's medium (IMDM) with 1.2 mM α -thioglycerol, 10% fetal bovine serum (FBS), and a pen-strep antibiotic cocktail.
+RBL-2H3 cells are adherent cells that we ordered from ATCC and cultured in their recommended maintenance conditions: in minimum essential medium (MEM) with 15% FBS and pen-strep.
 We maintained both cell lines in sterile incubators with a 5% CO2 in air atmosphere.
-These are the maintenance conditions that EMD Millipore and ATCC, their respective sources, recommend.